-You can access the ebooks from the Members’ Section of the Law Society of Saskatchewan website.
+You can find the forms, in English and French, in the Practice Resources area of the Law Society of Saskatchewan site.

-If you have any questions about the Working With the Law ebook series, ask a Law Society Librarian.
-Library staff provide legal research assistance to members in person, on the telephone, or by e-mail.
+If you have any questions about the Queen’s Bench forms, please ask a Law Society Librarian.
+We are pleased to provide legal research assistance to Saskatchewan members in person, on the telephone, or by email.

 Call 306-569-8020 in Regina